How to use the µTest++ Testing Framework

 ✓ Minimal - test suite passed (1 check in 1 test case)

-A slightly more useful example would check the result of a computed value; for example:
+A slightly more practical example would verify the result of a computed value; for instance:

 #include <micro-os-plus/micro-test-plus.h>